andrew/ultimate-awesome/README.md

 - [free-computer-graphics-resources](https://github.com/getvmio/free-computer-graphics-resources) - Computer Graphics Free Resources | This repo collects 25 of free resources for Computer Graphics. 🎨 Bring your visual ideas to life with our Computer Graphics Studio!
 This repository offers a comprehensive collection of free resources on 2D and 3D graphics programming.
 With courses and an online .
 - [free-control-systems-resources](https://github.com/getvmio/free-control-systems-resources) - Control Systems Free Resources | This repo collects 13 of free resources for Control Systems. 🎛️ Dive into the world of Control Systems with our comprehensive collection of free resources!
 This repository houses curated materials, online courses, and a unique interactive Playground to enhance you.
 - [free-data-structures-resources](https://github.com/getvmio/free-data-structures-resources) - Data Structures Free Resources | This repo collects 61 of free resources for Data Structures. 🏗️ Build the foundations of efficient programming with our Data Structures Depot repository!
 Offering a wealth of free resources and hands-on learning opportunities, this is your construction site for ma.
-- [free-distributed-systems-resources](https://github.com/getvmio/free-distributed-systems-resources) - Distributed Systems Free Resources | This repo collects 13 of free resources for Distributed Systems. 🌐 Scale your knowledge with our Distributed Systems Network repository!
-Dive into a comprehensive collection of free resources and an online Playground focused on distributed computing.
-Master th.
 - [free-functional-programming-resources](https://github.com/getvmio/free-functional-programming-resources) - Functional Programming Free Resources | This repo collects 32 of free resources for Functional Programming. λ Embrace the elegance of Functional Programming with our dedicated repository!
 Featuring a comprehensive collection of free resources, courses, and an interactive online Playground, this i.
 - [free-git-resources](https://github.com/getvmio/free-git-resources) - Git Free Resources | This repo collects 28 of free resources for Git. 🌿 Version control your way to success with our Git Mastery repository!
 Featuring a collection of free Git resources and an interactive online Playground, this is your training ground for mastering Git and streamlining your soft.
 - [free-html-resources](https://github.com/getvmio/free-html-resources) - HTML Free Resources | This repo collects 31 of free resources for HTML. 🌐 Build the web with HTML Architect!
 This repository houses a comprehensive collection of free HTML courses and resources.
 From basic structure to advanced techniques, find everything you need to create stunning, accessible w.